mkner/robo-time/docs/clocks.rst

 | and System Clock are directly derived from Clock.
 The projects object oriented
 | design makes it easier to use the various clocks in logical and consistent way.
 | There is a common interface for many features.
 Additional functionality is provided
-| for the type of time awareness,specific time variations and time representation.
+| for the type of time awareness, time variations and time representation.
+|

   Clock()